MBA Track in Real Estate Development Management

-Dan Ivanoff (MBA ’86, MS ’87), Managing Partner of Schnitzer West, made a generous investment to establish the new Dan & Laurie Ivanoff MBA Real Estate Construction Management track.
+Dan Ivanoff (MBA ’86, MS ’87), Managing Partner of Schnitzer West, made a generous investment to establish the new Dan & Laurie Ivanoff MBA Real Estate Development Management track.
 This program spans business and engineering in both academic and professional settings.
-We are excited to enroll our inaugural class of Construction Management students.
+We are excited to enroll our inaugural class of Real Estate Development students.

 Our curriculum is specially designed and our network of professional mentors is unlike any in the nation.
 We offer MBA students an experiential learning program that gives them a decided advantage when competing for highly sought-after real estate positions.
 We’re proud of our 90% placement rate for MBA students affiliated with the real estate program.